aSetback/GoodBot/README.md

 ### Misc
 * If you create a channel called 'server-logs', the bot will automatically log all commands & sign-ups to this channel.
 * If you create a channel called 'error-logs', the bot will automaticall log all command/signup errors to this channel.
+* If you want GoodBot to be able to respond to bot commands, you need to use `+option ignoreBots 0`

 ## General Commands
 ```